Brian031205/paper_2/README.md

-# The Impact of Past Behavior Normality onRegret:
+# The Impact of Past Behavior Normality on Regret:

 ## A Replication Study∗Reproduction of ’The relationship between the three elements: new experiences,luck, and compensation.